Visit Antibes

 3. Overlook the town at Fort Carré

-Standing 43 metres high, the 16th-century Fort Carré is a must-see during your stay in Antibes.
-A monument steeped in history that will give you all the keys you need to unlock the secrets
+At 43 metres high, the 16th-century Fort Carré is a must-see during your stay in Antibes.
+A monument steeped in history, it will give you all the keys you need to unlock the city’s secrets!

 of the town!

-Good news: because of its small size, the Fort can be visited by small groups (no more than ten people).
+The good news is that, because of its small size, the Fort can be visited by small groups (no more than ten people).
 It’s a great way to enjoy a privileged visit.
-Your guide will take you through the chapel, the kitchens and the soldiers’ bedrooms.
+Your guide will take you into the chapel, the kitchens and the soldiers’ bedrooms.

-As the sun sets, the Port Vauban at the foot of the Fort is an inviting place to stroll, between typical sailing boats and posh boats.
+As the sun sets, the Port Vauban at the foot of the Fort invites you to take a stroll along the waterfront, between typical sailboats and posh boats.

 4. Climb up to the famous Chapelle de la Garoupe

-To round off your visit to Antibes in style, how about enjoying one of the most beautiful views in the region?
-To get there, take the forest-lined Chemin du Calvaire and climb up to the Plateau de la Garoupe.
-Panoramic views over the Mediterranean and the coastline of Cannes and Nice: take a breath, you’ve arrived!
+To round off your visit to Antibes in style, why not take in one of the most beautiful views in the region?
+To get there, take the forest-lined Calvary path and climb up to the Garoupe plateau.
+Panoramic views of the Mediterranean, the coastline of Cannes and Nice: breathe, you’ve arrived!

 Can you see the Garoupe lighthouse?
 It’s one of the most powerful lighthouses on the Côte d’Azur, with a luminous intensity of over 2 million candelas!

-Then head for the sanctuary of La Garoupe: home to the famous Chapelle de Notre-Dame de la Garoupe, a listed Historic Monument.
+Next stop is the sanctuary of La Garoupe, home to the famous Chapelle de Notre-Dame de la Garoupe, a listed historic monument.
 Dating from the late Middle Ages, the building consists of a tower, the chapel of Notre-Dame de la Garde and that of Sainte-Hélène.
-While some think it’s the most beautiful chapel in the world, it’s nonetheless one of Antibes’ heritage gems!
+While some believe it to be the most beautiful chapel in the world, it is nonetheless one of Antibes’ heritage gems!

-To make the most of this idyllic setting, the terrace of the Plateau café has Pissaladière, Niçois farcis and pan bagnat on the menu!
+To make the most of this idyllic setting, the menu on the terrace of the Plateau café includes Pissaladière, Niçois stuffing and pan bagnat!
 Certified Perfect Moment!

 Do you have any questions?
 We've got the answers!